Concepts

 - (2) The indicated frequencies correspond to the minimum base frequency and the turbo frequency.

-- (3) Physical connectivity is shared for network access and block storage access, thanks to a converged Cisco UCS architecture.
+- (3) Physical connectivity is shared for network access and block storage access, thanks to a Cisco UCS converged architecture.

 - (5) High availability on a cluster is available only with a minimum of 2 nodes.